 The practice requires teachers who are proficient in handling the equipments.
 After some informal technical training sessions the problems faced in the practice have been successfully sorted out.
+In organising the departmental seminars and inviting the resource persons, the college has so far faced no major problems.

 a.
-Title of the Practice 2
+Title of the Practice 2 Remedial Coaching

-Remedial Coaching